pnordahl/monorail/README.md

 }
 ```

+This output includes some default values for things not specified, but otherwise reflects what we have entered.

 ## Preview: running commands

 Commands will be covered in more depth later in the tutorial (along with logging), but now that we have a valid `Monorail.json` we can execute a command and view logs right away.
 Run the following to create an executable (in this case, a bash script) for the `rust` target: